 In fact, the purpose of an accessible toilet should be to enable persons with reduced mobility to easily access facilities that are different from regular toilets in terms of layout, available space, equipment, flooring, lighting etc., hence removing disabling barriers and restrictions that might be present.

 This article provides all the tools and sizing criteria to design more inclusive architecture.
-Although each country has to its own accessibility guidelines, we’ll be referring specifically to building regulations available for the US and UK.
+Although each country has its own accessibility guidelines, we’ll be referring specifically to building regulations available for the US and UK, as well as to guidelines for the ASEAN Member States in a section at the bottom of the article.
 There’s also a complete project example free for you to download and ready for you to use for your projects.